- SCU Home Page

 - NOT Joe Smith, who earned a B.A. from Santa Clara University…

-If a person has earned more than one degree from SCU, list the undergraduate degree year first (bachelor’s is default, except in law school publications, where J.D. is default), others after.
+If a person has earned more than one degree from SCU, list the undergraduate degree year first, others after.
+Each degree is separated by a comma.

 - Joe Smith ’57, M.A. ’59 -- note that the apostrophe faces away from the numerals.